kayomarz/ml-select/README.md

 ### BuckleScript compiler

-To experiment we use the BuckleScript command `bsb -make-world -w` to compile ReasonML, run the code using node and observe the compiled JavaScript which is readable and which was one of the goals of the BuckleScript author.
+To experiment we use the BuckleScript command `bsb -make-world -w` to compile ReasonML, run the code using node and observe the compiled JavaScript which.

-Note: `bsb` helps with creating a sample project.
+Note: `bsb` helps create sample projects.

     bsb -init . -theme basic-reason

 ### Webpack - Creating `webpack.config.js`

-After getting a taste of ReasonML, we next create a Webpack configuration to load the compiled output JavaScript into an HTML page.
+After getting a taste of ReasonML, we now try to move a step further and use Webpack to use ReasonML and program an HTML page.

-Note: Being a newbie, I had considered using [this starter app](https://github.com/yawaramin/fullstack-reason) but things worked out fine using `bsb` and Webpack and hence didn't need the starter kit.
+Note: Being a newbie, I had considered using [this starter app](https://github.com/yawaramin/fullstack-reason) but things worked out fine without it and just using `bsb` with Webpack.

 We follow the [Webpack 5 guide - Getting Started](https://webpack.js.org/guides/getting-started/) to use the following